piral-samples/piral-cloud-express-plugins-demo/README.md

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/piral-samples/piral-cloud-express-plugins-demo)

+Tired of boring images?
+Use https://browserframe.com/ to place screenshots in a browser frame of your choice!

 ## License

 Piral and this sample code is released using the MIT license.
 For more information see the [license file](./LICENSE).